noble/noble/README.md

 noble
 =====

-A node.js BLE (Bluetooth low energy) module.
+A node.js BLE (Bluetooth low energy) central module.

+Want to implement a peripheral?
+Checkout [bleno](https://github.com/sandeepmistry/bleno)

 __Note:__ Mac OS X and Linux are currently the only supported OSes, and are still under development.
 Other platforms will be developed later on (see Roadmap below).